raviqqe/liche/README.md

   - Different HTTP servers handles URLs differently.
   - e.g. trailing slashes, inference of page file extensions, ...

 It needs a lot of work to support all these different use cases.
-In short, we need to emulate different HTTP servers as well as web browsers.
+In short, we need to emulate different Markdown file compilers and HTTP servers as well as web browsers.

 ### But I still want this...